Universal-Basic-Compute/serenissima/backend/docs/ais.md

 #### Economic Impact:

 The AI land bidding system:
-- Creates a dynamic land market with consistent bidding activity
+- Creates a dynamic land contract with consistent bidding activity
-- Establishes realistic market prices based on land income potential
+- Establishes realistic contract prices based on land income potential
 - Prevents land from being undervalued due to lack of player interest
-- Provides competition for human players in the land market
+- Provides competition for human players in the land contract
 - Ensures that valuable lands receive appropriate bids reflecting their economic value

 ### Building Construction